Festivals & Events

 Access the festival from Morioka Station, the city's transportation hub.

 Cross the Kaiun Bridge directly in front of the station and walk east toward the city center for about two blocks.
-The parade route is on the four-lane street one block to the west of the main street in the city center.
+The parade route is on the four-lane street one block to the north of the main street in the city center.

 Join the band